Lesson 191

 Parts of the Sentence - Indirect Objects

-save, and read.
-Example: She sent the man and me a
+She gave the man and me a gift. (indirect objects)

 1. Has your boss sent you a notice about the next convention?